-Pill bugs are crustaceans found in moist areas of decaying vegetation.
+Pill bugs in South Carolina are crustaceans found in moist areas of decaying vegetation.
 That’s right!
 Pill bugs are the only crustacean that has adapted to spending its entire life on land instead of in the water.
-They are sometimes referred to as “roly-polys.”
+They are sometimes referred to as “rollie-pollies.”

 What do pill bugs look like?